CardboardKungfu/point-tracker/README.md

 ## Running in Development
 To run this website in development:

-1. Checkout the branch `dev`
+1. Checkout the branch `main`
 2. Run the command `npm install` in your terminal to install all the necessary dependencies.
 3. Run the script `npm run start`
-4. Open a web browser and navigate to `http://localhost:3000/`
+4. Open any API platform (I used Postman) and make your requests given the format above